Dental surgery in FY Smile – Double Bay, NSW, Australia. Crisp white is softened by natural elements and organic shapes. Via FY Smile DSD Clinic.

 In smaller spaces, darker tones can add a sense of intimacy if used strategically.
 Lighting also plays a key role.

-Designs from many DSD Clinics exemplify how to implement these ideas.
-For instance, FY Smile softens crisp whites with wood and greenery, while Helmi’s Dental Care uses dramatic black and white contrast offset by warm lighting.
+Designs from DSD Clinics exemplify how to implement these ideas.
+FY Smile in Double Bay, NSW, Australia, for instance, softens crisp whites with wood and greenery, creating a clean yet inviting feel that supports both patient comfort and brand image.

 Consistency across spaces: from reception to treatment room